What we do

 We are currently working towards increasing the protection of Victoria's marine and coastal environment, as well as endangered native grasslands.

-We are also part of initiatives to protect remnant native vegetation and biodiversity on a landscape scale across Victoria as the leading member of the Victoria Naturally Alliance.
+We are also part of initiatives to protect remnant native vegetation and biodiversity on a landscape scale across Victoria.
 We are also asking for greatly increased resources to ensure successful management of our national parks and reserves in the face of climate change.

 We educate the community, industry and government on conservation issues by actively encouraging community involvement in conservation and appreciation of nature and national parks through community education work.